sagardhadke/barcode_label_app/README.md

 # 🏷️ Barcode Label Designer

-A simple Flutter application for designing barcode labels with drag-and-drop functionality.
+A simple Flutter desktop application for designing barcode labels with drag-and-drop functionality.
 Create custom labels with text and barcodes, and export designs as JSON.

 ## ✨ Features